-On 5 November 2021, the Group announced that it has completed the disposal of its 80 per cent owned subsidiary, Nomadic Dairy Limited (Nomadic).
+On 5 November 2021, the Group announced that it has completed the disposal of its 80 per cent owned subsidiary, Nomadic Dairy Limited (Nomadic) and therefore the trade for the period is presented as discontinued operations.
+The profit incurred in respect of its dairy operations in the period prior to its disposal on 5 November 2021 was €358,000.